Marta Rădulescu: Sunt studentă!

+Constantinescu was critical of the book's unmitigated observation, noting that her "precious lucidity" fell short of an artistic effort, and that her usage of similes in her descriptions drew attention away from her lively dialogues.
+He also noted some fragments of poetic prose, using models "involuntarily stolen" from Teodoreanu, but also from Tudor Arghezi, Emil Gârleanu, and Mihail Sadoveanu.
+According to Pavel Dan, all of Sunt studentă!'s pieces are too self-referential, even "surfeited": "[She] writes about the fact that she is now an author.
+Of course, this fact unsettles the entire universe. [...]
+Humanity itself breaks in half: on the one hand, those who appreciate her talent [...] and, on the other, those who know-nothings, such as university professors".
+A similar verdict was provided by Lovinescu: "the writer explored the situations facing her tiny personality in two more novels [...], which failed to make her interesting anew; the genre is too much for her to handle".
+The book was well received by the reading public at large, and generated a "tiny local storm" in Cluj, where Rădulescu had become universally recognized.
+In a 1933 piece, she thanked her new publishers, the "great company" Editura Adevărul of Bucharest, for ensuring the "combative success of my funny little book."
+By 1935, it had had four consecutive editions.

 Mostly enthusiastic about her new prose, Crevedia took Marta with him to Bucharest.
-Inducted into the Romanian Writers' Society, she visited the Royal Foundations, meeting Tudor Arghezi, Panait Istrati, George Dorul Dumitrescu, and King Carol II.
+Inducted into the Romanian Writers' Society, she visited the Royal Foundations, meeting Arghezi, Panait Istrati, George Dorul Dumitrescu, and King Carol II.
+She told Robot that this visit had made her feel as if a "tiny morsel from a real greater whole", like "soldiers in their file."
 Crevedia also introduced her to Lovinescu's literary society, Sburătorul, where he read from her drafts.
 An excerpt of Sunt studentă! was published by Societatea de Mâine in January 1933.

 The book finally came out later that year, again at Editura Adevărul.
 The same press holding published the lifestyle magazine Realitatea Ilustrată, where Marta was also introduced.
 In summer 1933, she hiked and climbed through the Bucegi Mountains, or, as she called them, "Little Tibet".
 Her reportage, illustrated with her landscape photography, saw print in Realitatea Ilustrată.
-In August, she was at the Writers' Society hotel in Bușteni, vacationing alongiside dramatist A. de Herz and his actress daughter Alexandra "Kuki", whom she befriended.
-Sunt studentă! was followed in 1934 by an autobiographical novel, Să ne logodim! ("Let's Get Engaged!") and a children's volume, Cartea celor 7 basme ("The Book of 7 Fairy Tales"), written in a pretentiously poetic style.
-Rădulescu's work also appeared in Gândirea, Viața Literară, and Ideea Literară.
+In August, she was at the Writers' Society hotel in Bușteni, vacationing alongside dramatist A. de Herz and his actress daughter Alexandra "Kuki", whom she befriended.
+Rădulescu was passionate about sports: in addition to hiking, she enjoyed competitive dance, biking, skiing, and horse-riding; by 1933, her only visit abroad was to what she called "non-Hitlerian Germany".